Transitioning to natural flea & tick control

 You can start using natural flea and tick control while using conventional products.

-Supplements take a little time to build up to their full effect (from 2 to 6 weeks for Billy No Mates, around 3 weeks for our Neem Shield herbs and Proflax Keep Off Me!) and during this time, you can use conventional flea control or our Shield spray and shampoo for extra protection.
+Supplements take a little time to build up to their full effect (from 2 to 6 weeks for Billy No Mates, around 3 weeks for our Neem Shield herbs) and during this time, you can use conventional flea control or our Shield spray and shampoo for extra protection.

 Supplements work by changing the skin's environment making it less attractive to parasites.
 Mites and fleas have a developed sense of smell and use it to find their next meal- some of the compounds which build up in the skin from supplements may confuse them or repel them.